AbhiAgarwal/reading/ai/README.md

 ### Philosophy of Artificial Intelligence

+Central questions around Artificial Intelligence that established the field:

+- AI researchers
+	- Can a machine act intelligently?
+Can it solve any problem that a person would solve by thinking?
+- Cognitive scientists
+	- Are human intelligence and machine intelligence the same?
+Is the human brain essentially a computer?
+- Philosophers
+	- Can a machine have a mind, mental states and consciousness in the same sense humans do?
+Can it feel how things are?

+The scientific answers to these questions depend on the definition of "intelligence" and "consciousness" and exactly which "machines" are under discussion.

+Important propositions in the philosophy of AI include:

+- Turing's "polite convention": If a machine behaves as intelligently as a human being, then it is as intelligent as a human being.
+- The Dartmouth proposal: "Every aspect of learning or any other feature of intelligence can be so precisely described that a machine can be made to simulate it."
+- Newell and Simon's physical symbol system hypothesis: "A physical symbol system has the necessary and sufficient means of general intelligent action."
+- Searle's strong AI hypothesis: "The appropriately programmed computer with the right inputs and outputs would thereby have a mind in exactly the same sense human beings have minds."
+- Hobbes' mechanism: "Reason is nothing but reckoning."

+Some other interesting ideas and philisphies in Artificial Intelligence - or just ideas that are very important.

 - David Hilbert: "can all of mathematical reasoning be formalized?"
 	- His question was answered by Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus.
 - Weak AI hypothesis: the position in philosophy of artificial intelligence that machines can demonstrate intelligence, but do not necessarily have a mind, mental states or consciousness.